Borrowing for Your Education

 - Federal Direct Stafford and Perkins loans are not based on your credit.
 You don’t have to be credit worthy or have any established credit to qualify for federal student loans.

-Parents: Click the link for Parent Plus Loans on the left for information on how to apply.
+Visit out Parent Plus Loans page for information on how to apply.

-If you are a former Trinity College student inquiring about student loan repayment, please click here
+If you are a former Trinity College student inquiring about student loan repayment, please visit our former students page.